mightypirate1/DRL-Tetris/README.md

 These components may be separated into different repositories at some time in the future, but for now they are one.

+> NOTE: The master-branch contains some features that are experiental.
+If there are issues, revert to the stable branch (https://github.com/mightypirate1/DRL-Tetris/tree/stable)

 ## Installation:
 * Pull the repository.
 * Install dependencies (see "Dependencies").